RusPosevkin/readable/README.md

 This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

+## Data
+There are three types of objects stored on the server:

+* Categories
+* Posts
+* Comments

 ## Start Developing

 To get started developing right away: